Kathy Griffin Holds Head Of Trump Lookalike In Controversial Photo

 LOS ANGELES (CBSLA.com) – A photo of comedian Kathy Griffin holding the head of a man resembling President Donald Trump went viral Tuesday.

-The controversial image was reportedly taken during a session with photographer Tyler Shields, according to TMZ.
+The controversial image was reportedly taken during a session with Los Angeles-based photographer Tyler Shields, according to TMZ.

 Griffin reportedly suggested she would need to move to Mexico upon the image’s release, TMZ reported.